Kristina01111000/Drws_site/README.md

 Nutrition group

 - share a recipe?
 Not against the idea of outside recipes ie quinoa salad recipe
+- check on the recipes on 4elifestyle
 - talk about new spices to try
 - talk about different fruits and veggies?
 - picture of mung beans in a jar?
-- check on the grey background

 - Look and see if the first email text color  can be  changed to green -> can't be edited like that